FunkinCrew/Funkin/README.md

 * Video LAN Team - People who made VLC Media Player (the thing the game uses to play videos)

 * Ronezkj15 - Some Ideas + New Leather Engine Logo

+* ShadowMario - Color Swap Shader (for notes and stuffs)